arnaudbellemare/dspy-tweet-optimizer/replit.md

 #### Tweet Generation Pipeline
 - **TweetGeneratorModule**: Uses DSPy's ChainOfThought to generate or improve tweets
-  - Receives: original input text, current best tweet, and improvement feedback
+  - Receives: original input text, current best tweet, and previous evaluation with detailed reasoning
+  - Leverages category-by-category reasoning to make targeted improvements
 - **TweetEvaluatorModule**: Uses DSPy's ChainOfThought for structured evaluation with Pydantic models
   - Receives: original input text, current best tweet, tweet to evaluate, and categories
+  - Outputs: CategoryEvaluation objects with detailed reasoning and scores (1-9) for each category
   - Validates that improved tweets maintain the same meaning as the original
 - **Character Limit Enforcement**: Automatic truncation to 280 characters with ellipsis

 **Design Decision**: Separate modules for generation and evaluation enable independent optimization of each concern.
 Chain-of-thought for both generation and evaluation improves reasoning quality.
-Providing original text and current best tweet to the evaluator ensures semantic consistency - the evaluator can verify that improved tweets don't drift from the original meaning.
+Providing original text and current best tweet to the evaluator ensures semantic consistency.
+The evaluator now outputs detailed reasoning alongside scores, which the generator uses as rich feedback for targeted improvements.

 #### Optimization Algorithm
 - **Strategy**: Hill-climbing algorithm with patience mechanism